JoLeeSoftwire/DevOps-Course-Starter/README.md

 $ source setup.sh --windows
 ```

-Once the setup script has completed and all packages have been installed, navigate into the `src` folder, and start the Flask app by running:
+Once the setup script has completed and all packages have been installed, populate the `src/.env` file with your trello api credentials and board ID.
+Then navigate into the `src` folder, and start the Flask app by running:
 ```bash
 $ flask run
 ```